-As described in Note 8 above, IFFIm includes a credit valuation adjustment and a debit valuation adjustment in the valuation of its derivative portfolio to account for counterparty credit risk and its own credit risk, respectively.
+As described in Note 8, IFFIm includes a credit valuation adjustment and a debit valuation adjustment in the valuation of its derivative portfolio to account for counterparty credit risk and its own credit risk, respectively.
 The debit valuation adjustment is typically applied to the uncollateralised portion of a derivative portfolio.
 However, IFFIm has not posted any collateral as the World Bank has not exercised its right to call collateral and protect its derivative exposure to IFFIm, as described in Notes 1 and 8 above.
 After due consideration, consistent with market practice, IFFIm calculated the debit valuation adjustment based solely on the uncollateralised portion of its derivative portfolio.
-IFFIm calculates the credit valuation adjustment and debit valuation adjustment at the full portfolio level and allocates the net effect to the respective derivatives receivable and payable balances in the Balance Sheet on a pro rata basis.